Unlocking the Spell: A Tale of the Wide-Awake Princess, Book 2

 How does Unlocking the Spell handle stereotypes about gender, such as girls being beautiful and boys being useful?
 How does Annie challenge those notions?
 Is it a good or a bad thing in the book?

 What message does Unlocking the Spell send about true love?
 Is it the possibility of love at first sight, that love is a sensible business arrangement, or that it comes from really getting to know someone over a long period of time?
 How are different characters in love, and what does it say about their relationships?

 - Author: E.D.
 Baker

 - Genre: Fairy Tale

-- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Adventures, Brothers and Sisters, Fairy Tales, Friendship, Great Girl Role Models, Misfits and Underdogs
+- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Adventures, Brothers and Sisters, Fairy Tales, Friendship, Great Girl Role Models

 - Book type: Fiction